Leppy-oss/Wake-Steering/README.md

-# Wake-Steering
+# WAKE STEERING
+## ABOUT
-Studying the affect of yaw misalignment on the wakes of turbines.
+Mathematically modeling the effects of yaw misalignment on the wakes of turbines.